 projects . about . news

-The Playground is an interactive media art project that features a co-designed sculpture, interactive projection mapping and public participation.
-To engage with this artwork use #PGArt2017.
+The Playground is a participatory media artwork that features a co-designed sculpture, interactive projection mapping and public participation.

 The Playground was exhibited at Melbourne Knowledge Week 2017 (State Library of Victoria), where we ran a week of play, creative technologies and art activities.

-Our ultimate Playground exhibition will be at the Asia Culture Centre (South Korea, October 2017).
-During this full-scale exhibition we will invite audiences to collect hidden sculptural pieces and to take photos of their city environment.
-The public can upload their photos to our Facebook page.
-When audiences enter the exhibition area we will track the small sculptural piece that is in their hand and project the audience member's own photos onto the piece as it moves around the exhibition area.
+During the Ararat exhibition we invited audiences to take textural photos of their city environment.
+The public uploaded their photos to an online platform.
+When audiences entered the exhibition area we tracked the small sculptural piece that was in their hand and projected the audience member's own photo onto the piece as they moved around the exhibition area.

-The public can also connect their small sculptural piece onto the large central sculpture.
-All photos that have been uploaded by the public will be projection mapped onto the central sculpture.
+The public could also connect their small sculptural piece onto The Playground sculpture.
+All photos that were uploaded by the public were automatically animated in real time and projected onto the central sculpture.

-The Playground seeks to personalise audience's experiences of art and technology.
+The Playground seeks to socially and physically engage audiences and to personalise their experiences of art and technology.

 Betty Sargeant ~ Original Concept + Creative Director